adwaitjog/mafia/README.md

 the one in the MAFIA repo.
 There are some additional folders and files in MAFIA repo.
 Also, add them to the GPGPUSIM repo.
 3. Change "GCC_VERSION ?=" to the one of yours in common/common_pthread.mk
 4. Do a "make" in the GPGPU-Sim repo after setting appropriate enviornment variables.
-5. Do a "make" in the pthread_benchmark folder.
+5. Execute ./compile.sh in the pthread_benchmark folder.
 6. If all above commands are successful, the framework is ready to use.

 ==Running benchmarks on MAFIA Framework==